syncfusion-content/maui-docs/MAUI/Funnel-Charts/Legend.md

 # Legend in .NET MAUI Chart (SfFunnelChart)

 The [Legend](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_Legend) provides a list of data points, helping to identify the corresponding data points in the chart.
-Here's a detailed guide on how to define and customize the legend in the cartesian chart.
+Here's a detailed guide on how to define and customize the legend in the Cartesian chart.

 ## Defining the legend